How to Introduce Your Sheltie to Your Baby

 - After the initial greeting, bring your pet to sit next to the baby.
 Reward your Sheltie with treats for good behavior like gentle sniffing, tail wagging and giving the baby space.
 Remember, you want your Sheltie to view the new baby as a positive development.

 - Maintain these routines to help your pet adjust to the newborn.
-Once you've nailed the first introduction, you can breathe a sigh of relief.
-Dog and baby can be friends!
-Now you need to keep it up.
-Always supervise the two together.
-In time, your child will understand the rules about handling the dog and likewise, your dog will become secure enough to respect your child as a member of the family.
+Always supervise your baby and your Sheltie when they're together.
+In time, your little one will understand the rules about handling the dog and likewise, your dog will become secure enough to respect your child as a member of the family.
 And even though your baby may be a priority now, make sure you still spend one-on-one time with your Sheltie every day.
-It will help relax you, too!
+It will help relax you, too.

 As is seen in countless homes around the world, dogs and babies can co-exist without any dramas.
 With proper preparations and supervision, your Sheltie will be able to live happily ever after with your new expanded family.